Niagara Treaty mural by Phil Cote, Massey College, University of Toronto. Image courtesy Phil Cote.

 William Johnson presented the British and Western Great Lakes Confederacy Covenant Chain Wampum Belt to the First Nation leaders.
 With this Wampum Belt they agreed to be equal partners and allies in a friendship that was as strong as a silver chain, but like silver, the relationship would tarnish over time and would require polishing.
 Every few years, with successive governments, new generations of leaders were to come together to review and uphold the terms of this agreement.

-TWENTY FOUR NATIONS WAMPUM BELT: Equal Sharing of the Land and its Resources
+TWENTY FOUR NATIONS WAMPUM BELT: Mutual Aid

 Kaswentha (Two-Row Wampum): Non-Interference

 Haudenosaunee leaders gave Britain the Two Row Wampum Belt to establish a relationship between settlers and First Nations that was characterized by non-interference.
 Robert Williams Jr. describes the law of the Two Row Wampum in Borrows (1997): “There are two rows of purple, and those two rows have the spirit of your ancestors and mine.
 There are three beads of wampum separating the two rows and they symbolize peace, friendship and respect.
 These two rows will symbolize two paths or two vessels, traveling down the same river together.
 One, a birch bark canoe, will be for the Indian people, their laws, their customs and their ways.
 The other, a ship, will be for the white people and their laws, their customs, and their ways.
 We shall each travel the river together, side by side, but in our own boat.
 Neither of us will try to steer the other’s vessel.”
-When honouring the Two Row Wampum, our actions cannot interfere with our treaty partners’ ability to speak their languages and to practice their laws, their ways of knowing and their cultural and spiritual traditions.
+When honouring the Two Row Wampum, one’s actions cannot interfere with their treaty partners’ ability to speak their languages and to practice their laws, their ways of knowing and their cultural and spiritual traditions.

 In his presentation for the Indian Residential School Survivors Legacy Celebration at Nathan Philips Square in Toronto (October 10, 2018), Alan Corbiere explained how Minaweweh’s name has been mistranslated into English historical documents as Minavavana.
 Corbiere provided clarification that there are no v’s in the Ojibwe language, and that Minaweweh means “Good-sounding”.